-- a.
-The confidential intermediary board is established, comprised of the following eleven members: - (1) Four certified confidential intermediaries who have been confidential intermediaries for no less than five years; - (2) One superior court judicial officer or trial court administrator; - (3) One attorney; - (4) Two public members; - (5) One clerk of the superior court or designee; - (6) One adoption agency related representative; and - (7) One additional member appointed by the chief justice of the supreme court. - b.
-The board shall meet no less than two times per year for regular meetings. - 4.
-6. Fund.
-The program coordinator division staff shall deposit all collected fees in the cConfidential iIntermediary and fFiduciary fFund, in accordance with A.R.S. §§ 8-135(A), 12-284.03(8), 14-5651(A), and 36-342(B).
-A.R.S. § 8-135 (A) provides that: This fund consists "of the monies received pursuant to § 12-284.03, subsection A, paragraph 8, § 36-341, subsection B, §14-5651, subsection A..."
+- (4) Two public members; - (5) One clerk of the superior court or designee; - (6) One adoption agency related representative; and - (7) One additional member appointed by the chief justice of the supreme court. - b.
+The board shall meet no less than two times per year for regular meetings. - 6.
+Fund.
+The division staff shall deposit all collected fees in the confidential intermediary and fiduciary fund, in accordance with A.R.S. § 8-135(A).
+This fund consists "of the monies received pursuant to § 12-284.03, subsection A, paragraph 8, § 36-341, subsection B, §14-5651, subsection A, legislative appropriations, donations, fees, grants and contracts to implement the confidential intermediary program established by § 8-134 and the sibling information exchange program established pursuant to § 8-543...
 The supreme court shall administer the fund subject to legislative appropriation."